Invention Patent Application: Everything You Need to Know

 A prototype does prove beyond a doubt whether or not a process or invention truly works.
 Sometimes it takes that level of proof before someone realizes something is not feasible.
 The opposite thought becomes what at one time was only a possibility a prototype proves what you thought truly does work.

-Patent illustrators exist and may be worth to money to bring your idea to a level most can visualize with you.
+Patent illustrators exist and it may be worth the money to bring your idea to a level most can visualize with you.
 The Patent Office accepts sketches by the individual as well.
 Engineering firms often have three-dimensional capability that further expands an idea.
 It helps possible investors decide if they wish to take the risk on for funding such an idea.

-Sketches often help in licensing an idea to other companies since it lets them visually check if a model will become compatible with their technology or process.
-Overlap among ideas does exist and often leads to more creativity.
+Sketches also often help in licensing an idea to other companies since it lets them visually check if a model will become compatible with their technology or process.
+Overlaps among ideas do exist and often leads to more creativity.
 Filling out the application ensures your idea comes up to a level others can use or view.
 Sharing an idea gets acceptance or investors.
 You want to do that with the protection of a “patent pending” so that anyone using the idea must compensate you.

 Federal Circuit Cases have made it obvious that those applying for patents need to include alternative embodiments of the invention.
 One of the problems with a patented idea or invention means disclosing in detail the process.
 In doing so, other possible routes to the patent can come to light if you only do a single route patent.
 Your path may not work, but with a variation, another business can take an idea to fruition.
 Multiple embodiments in a patent makes sure it remains your idea.
 Just a few sentences can protect variations of the patent.